 “It’s ‘cause we split up.
 The spirits are able to break through to you, when you’re alone.
 This is great!
 All the signs say this year’s Samhain will be the greatest since the Druids left this world for Avalon and Tir-na-nOg.

-I began to feel how cut and scratched I am from my flight through the brush.
+I began to feel how cut and scratched I am from my rush through the brush.
 Pulling a green thorny leaf from my jeans, Robby cries out, “Look.
 Another sign.
 This is mistletoe, the holy plant of Wicca.
 We must gather more.
 This is the sacred place.”

 “Don’t you see.
 The drug is a path to the inner world.
 It helps unlock the barriers we impose between the spirits and us.”